wonsage/WebFrontEndNotes/补充课/Vue Developer Course/Vue Developer 2023 Zero to Master.md

 ### Understanding Getters
 ### 17. Using Getters
 Define a getter for class name in Store, it returns different class name in different state cases.
-Register the store in comp, and access the classname getter via Computed.
+Register the Store in Comp, and access the classname Getter via Computed.
+Apply the classname to element, so that the element can change with State in Store.
+### 18. Closing the Modal

 ## Master Project: Form Validation